ankitects/anki-manual/src/editing.md

 ![Add Screen](media/add_screen.png)

 The top left of the window shows us the current [note type](getting-started.md#note-types).
-If it does not say "Basic," then you may have added some note types when you downloaded a shared deck.
+If it does not say "Basic", then you may have added some note types when you downloaded a shared deck.
 The text below assumes that "Basic" is selected.